This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Looking for Oregon road trip ideas?
 We spent 5 weeks exploring Oregon for the first time and had some incredible adventures.

 Raw.
 Weird.
 Wonderful.
 These are just a few of the terms you’d use to describe the rugged terrain and lifestyle of a state still in the process of defining itself.

-Its mountain peaks, towering forests, coastal scenery, thundering waterfalls, high desert spaces and rivers invite you to slow down, explore and find solace in the beauty on your Oregon trip.
+Its mountain peaks, towering forests, coastal scenery, thundering waterfalls, high desert spaces and rivers invite you to slow down, explore and find solace in the beauty on your Oregon trip in the Pacific Northwest.